Association measures for interval variables: Introduction

-Parametric approaches for interval-valued variables have also been considered \cite{LeRademacher.Billard:2011, Neto2011, Brito2012,DSilva.Brito:2015, Dias.Brito:2017, DSilva.et.al:2017, Cheira.et.al:2017}.
+Parametric approaches for interval-valued variables have also been considered \cite{LeRademacher.Billard:2011, LNeto.et.al:2011, Brito2012,DSilva.Brito:2015, Dias.Brito:2017, DSilva.et.al:2017, Cheira.et.al:2017}.
 Authors in \cite{LeRademacher.Billard:2011} derived maximum likelihood estimators for the mean and the variance of three types of symbolic random variables: interval-valued, histogram-valued, and triangular distribution-valued variables.
-In \cite{Neto2011}, authors have formulated interval-valued variables as bivariate random vectors in order to introduce a symbolic regression model based on the theory of generalized linear models.
+In \cite{LNeto.et.al:2011}, authors have formulated interval-valued variables as bivariate random vectors in order to introduce a symbolic regression model based on the theory of generalized linear models.
 The works \cite{Brito2012,DSilva.Brito:2015,DSilva.et.al:2017} have followed a different approach.
 In their line of work, the centers and the logarithms of the ranges are collected in a random vector with a multivariate (skew-)normal distribution, which is used to derive methods for the analysis of variance \cite{Brito2012}, discriminant analysis \cite{DSilva.Brito:2015}, and outlier detection \cite{DSilva.et.al:2017} of interval-valued variables.
+More recently, the need to specify a micro-data model for the underlying macro-data was addressed by \cite{Zhang.Sisson:2020,Beranger.et.al:2020}.
+The authors constructed maximum likelihood functions for symbolic data based on how the macro-data is derived from the micro-data.

-The area of SDA is lacking theoretical support and our work is a step in this direction.
+Despite of previous work, the area of SDA is lacking theoretical support and our work is a step in this direction.
 Preferably, the statistical methods of SDA should be grounded on populational formulations, as in the case of conventional methods.
 A populational formulation allows a clear definition of the underlying statistical model and its properties, and the derivation of effective estimation methods.

-In this paper, we derive population formulations of the sample symbolic mean, and of three proposals for the sample symbolic variance and covariance.
-We then determine the main properties of interval-valued random variables, providing a theoretical framework that gives support to interval-valued SDA.
-The population formulations of covariance and correlation matrices are also addressed.
-We focus on the main definitions which result from the various sampling proposals available in the literature, and provide an interpretation of each definition according to the structure of micro-data, which allows selecting the model that best suits specific datasets.
-This is illustrated using two datasets.
-Specifically, we select the most appropriate model for each dataset using goodness-of-fit tests and quantile-quantile plots, and provide an explanation of the micro-data based on the covariance matrices.